feonit/olap-cube-js/README.md

 ### Sets

 A set is a collection of distinct objects.
-Set provides a specialized syntax for querying and manipulating the multidimensional data stored in OLAP cubes.
+Set provides a specialized syntax for getting and manipulating the multidimensional data stored in OLAP cubes.
 Access to the elements of the OLAP-cube can be carried out several types of sets

 ##### Types of sets: [Set][8], [Subset][9], [EmptySet][10], [Multiset][11]